montonye-reese/TheGauntlet/lab/findings/nemovnemo-prelims.md

 DONE TO ME!

-… and then it's back to Mr. Efficient:
+That self-awareness, but then back to tables and change logs Table.
-Table.
 Columns: "What I added," "Why it was forced into the design," "Who insisted on that addition."
 The reflective framing is real.

 meanwhile, there's Cascade: